Azure/iot-edge-v1/samples/hello_world/README.md

 - `build.cmd` produces a folder called `build` in the root repo folder.
 This is where the two module dlls and executable used in this sample are built.
 > Note: The logger module is built as `\modules\logger\Debug\logger.dll`.
 The hello world module is built as `\modules\hello_world\Debug\hello_world.dll`.
 The sample exe is built as `\samples\hello_world\Debug\hello_world_sample.exe`.

 - The hello_world_sample process takes the path to a JSON configuration file as an argument in the command line.
+The file must be encoded either as ASCII or UTF-8.
 An example JSON file has been provided as part of the repo at `azure-iot-gateway-sdk\samples\hello_world\src\hello_world_win.json' and is copied below.
 It will work as is unless you have modified the build script to place modules or sample executables in non-default locations.
 > Note: The module paths are relative to the directory where the hello_world_sample.exe is located.
 The sample JSON configuration file is defaults to writing 'log.txt' in your current working directory.

 ```json